 If looking for an interesting new way to cook game birds, try a salt crust.
 This salt-crusted rosemary duck is a perfect example.
 It literally locks in the juices, making for a delicious whole-bird cooking method.

-Not only does the salt add flavor and trap in moisture, it’s a beautiful presentation.
-Serve the ducks in the crust, break open and carve (do not eat the crust).
+Not only does the salt add flavor and trap moisture, but it is also a beautiful presentation.
+Serve the ducks in the crust, break them open, and carve (do not eat the crust).

 This recipe is from Tiffany’s book Cooking Game Birds.
 To buy this book, and many more, visit here.

 Salt-Crusted Rosemary Duck Recipe

 - 3 cups flour

 - camp oven

 - Preheat the oven to 350 degrees F (177 degrees C).

 - In a large bowl, mix the salt, flour, and water until a stiff dough is formed.
 Add more water if needed.
 Divide the dough into 2 equal parts.

 - On a floured surface, roll the dough out so it is large enough to fold over the whole duck.